 As a person brought up in a society where religion occupies only a little niche in your life that is separated from your ‘actual’ life, I couldn’t understand this new concept of loving someone for the sake of Allah.
 Anyway, soon I adapted to the terminology but was still unable to relate to the feeling deep down in myself.

-Once, I even asked my teacher about what it meant and she explained, “Loving for the sake of Allah means that you don’t expect any reward from the person you love but Allah (subhanahu wa ta’alaa) only and their negativity doesn’t affect you because you have no expectations from them.
+Once, I even asked my Quran teacher about what it meant and she explained, “Loving for the sake of Allah means that you don’t expect any reward from the person you love but from Allah (subhanahu wa ta’alaa) alone and their negativity doesn’t affect you because you have no expectations from them.
 You continue to love them regardless of their attitude towards you”.

 The hadith left me wondering about “…. whom the Prophets and martyrs will deem fortunate because of their high status with Allah.”
 Why such a big reward?

-It means feeling happiness for someone, without the contaminating feelings of jealously and other negative elements regarding one’s brother or sister.
+It means feeling happy for someone, without the contaminating feelings of jealousy and other negative elements regarding one’s brother or sister.
 It also includes trying to feel and share their pain, worrying for their wellbeing without expecting any form of acknowledgement, not even a smile and hoping to be rewarded only by Allah (subhanahu wa ta’alaa).

 Allah (subhanahu wa ta’alaa) due to His Infinite Mercy has attached great rewards to such deeds that are seemingly difficult to acquire, to encourage us to pursue them.
 And when we do take the initiative He helps us throughout the struggle while strengthening our belief with conviction.